corda/corda/docs/source/merkle-trees.rst

 The transaction has two input states, one of output, attachment and command each and timestamp.
-For brevity we didn't include all leaves on the diagram (type, notary and signers are presented as one leaf labelled Rest - in reality they are three separate leaves).
+For brevity we didn't include all leaves on the diagram (type, notary and signers are presented as one leaf labelled Rest - in reality they are separate leaves).
 Notice that if a tree is not a full binary tree, leaves are padded to the nearest power of 2 with zero hash (since finding a pre-image of sha256(x) == 0 is hard computational task) - marked light green above.
 Finally, the hash of the root is the identifier of the transaction, it's also used for signing and verification of data integrity.
 Every change in transaction on a leaf level will change its identifier.